Albani Brewery

-Albani Bryggerierne A/S (Eng.: Albani Breweries) is a brewery located in Odense, Denmark, and the vast majority of its customers live on the island of Funen.
+Albani Bryggerierne A/S (lit.
+'Albani Breweries') is a brewery located in Odense, Denmark, and the vast majority of its customers live on the island of Funen.
 The brewery was founded by MPharm Theodor Schiøtz in 1859.
 In 2000, the brewery merged with Bryggerigruppen with the Brewery group (now known as Royal Unibrew), a group of Danish regional breweries.

-Albani is most known for two of its beers, Odense Pilsner and Odense Classic.
+Albani is most known for its pilsners: Odense Pilsner and Odense Classic.

 Beers

-Odense Pilsner

-Odense Pilsner is a pilsener.
+Odense Pilsner is a pilsener with 4.6% ABV.
 The taste is balanced between malt and fruit.
 Two different varieties of hops are used, both come from Hallertau in Germany.
 It has been brewed since 1934 and was originally not part of the Albani Brewery's portfolio, but was introduced to the product line with the acquisition of Bryggeriet Odense.